Foods to Choose if You Have Mixed Irritable Bowel Syndrome

 Besides eating fiber-rich food, to increase fiber intake you can also take bulk-forming supplements such as:

 As you increase fiber in your diet, it is also important to drink more liquids (water and decaffeinated beverages).
 Aim for 6 to 8 glasses of water per day.
-Probiotics, like the healthy bacteria found in yogurt or in probiotic supplements, may help decrease symptoms of IBS.
+Physical activity, as well as probiotics, like the healthy bacteria found in yogurt or in probiotic supplements, may help decrease symptoms of IBS.
 Exercising can also help relieve the symptoms associated with IBS.

 Can't find the health information you’re looking for?

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
 This document was last reviewed on: 12/2/2014...#13096